By Paul Coleman

 Khan constantly tells London’s voters his father was a bus driver.
 Voters find Khan’s gushing repetition comical.

-New York-born Johnson always tries to play down his upper class roots, playing up a contrived self-image as an oafish eccentric.
+During his two-term mayoralty, New York-born Johnson always tries to play down his upper class roots, playing up a contrived self-image as an oafish eccentric.
 The grandiosely loquacious Johnson seizes every possible chance to appear laddish whenever he sees a TV camera or photo opp.

 Johnson also seeks to convince Londoners that he truly believes in an old-fashioned conservatism, blessed with core values and policies that favour the ‘common man’.
 Yet many Londoners see right through Johnson’s transparent ‘servant of the people’ masquerade – and an eight-year ‘Boris effect’ scuppers Zac Goldsmith’s campaign.